JoseManuelAR/hangman/README.md

 - Model: I have developed a model in memory (non-persistent) that will save the data of the games in progress.
 With the same interface a persistent model could be implemented (for example a database)
 The server also has an interface that is responsible for generating the random words for each game.
 In my case, it reads a list of words from a plain text file and selects one at random for each game.

+# Concurrency issues
+Possible concurrency problems could occur in the server with the possibility of multiple clients accessing it simultaneously.
+Faced with this possibility two solutions are proposed:
+- Goroutines: Each incoming request to the server will be treated in a different goroutine, thus avoiding problems.
+It is achieved through the mux.Router object and the mapping of functions using HandleFunc
+- sync mutex: In the part corresponding to the model, the concurrent access to the data is protected through sync.RWMutex.
+When accesses are read-only, using RLock / RUnlock and when they are modified or written by Lock / Unlock

 # Implementation

 Implmented using go version go1.11 linux/amd64